dywants/dywants/README.md

 # Dywants
-I'm Thibaut from Cameroon, FullStack developper php with Laravel & Adonis js, I do content on Development and Freelancing.
+I'm Thibaut from Cameroon, FullStack developper with Laravel & Adonis js, I do content on Development and Freelancing.
 I really enjoy learning languages and frameworks like JS,Laravel,Adonis js, Css and React.

 Actually: